Warren1001/D2RInfo/Theorycrafting/Obsession.md

 ### Compared to Heart of the Oak and Spirit

-I've seen a lot people saying Obsession sucks because HOTO + Spirit is better.
+I've seen a lot people saying Obsession sucks because HOTO + Spirit is better (for Sorceresses).
 I think they do not know how to do basic math because Obsession is definitely better.
 Let's compare:

 | HOTO + Spirit | Obsession |
 | --- | --- |